LF-digitala-kanaler/LFDS/content/components/web/forms/select.md

 ---
 template: ComponentPage
-title: Select
+title: Dropdown Select
-intro: The select component is an enhancement of the native HTML form element select.
-It provides the user with a list of options from which one or more can be selected.
+intro: The dropdown select provides the user with given options in a list which expands over the webpage when the user interacts with it.
-description: An enhanced HTML select element for presenting options.
+description: The dropdown select provides the user with given options in a list which expands over the webpage when the user interacts with it.
 previewImage: /img/dropdown.svg
 category: Forms
 componentsNavigation: